Simple acts of kindness can change lives. One of my goals as a parent is to teach my kids to be kind and to go out into the world and spread kindness.

-Between January 19th and February 14th we invite you to join us and work together with your kids, students, grandkids, or friends, etc. to accomplish 100 Acts of Kindness!
+Between January 18th and February 14th we invite you to join us and work together with your kids, students, grandkids, friends, etc. to accomplish 100 Acts of Kindness!

-Each day we'll share some ideas with you to help you accomplish this challenge.
-You can even subscribe to our daily 100 Acts of Kindness Challenge Facebook group and get additional ideas each day along with the opportunity to connect with other challenge participants and share what you are doing.
+Each day we'll share some ideas with you on our blogs to help you accomplish this challenge.
+You can even join our special 100 Acts of Kindness Challenge Facebook group and get additional ideas each day along with the opportunity to connect with other challenge participants and share what you are doing.

 1. Comment and let us know that you plan to join in!

-4. Complete each weekly Kindness challenge!
+4. Complete each of the 4 weekly Kindness challenges!
 This heart attack challenge is my favorite from a few years ago.